Hoffee-Toffee/Troll-Toll-Calculator/README.md

 The goal of this app is to provide a platform for Auckland-based bridge troll toll-takers to make informed decisions on which bridge to live under and optimize their toll revenue by analyzing live data from sources such as **Waka Kotahi: Auckland Traffic API**.
 You can use this or similar APIs to fetch real-time data on/near bridge locations, allowing toll operators to assess the best times of the day for collections and other factors influencing toll collection.

+The extended timeframe for this project presents an opportunity for comprehensive planning and a deeper understanding of how you collaborate in groups.
+Use this time wisely to engage in discussions about your stress profiles, articulate your learning goals, and define roles within the team.
+Consider incorporating proper wireframes or designs using tools such as Figma, and take advantage of this phase to craft thorough documentation for the project.
+This strategic approach will not only enhance the efficiency of your teamwork but also contribute to the overall success of the project.

 ## Domain Knowledge

 Trolls have no use for our dollars and cents.
 You need to know about troll currency to display information that is useful to them.
 Usually, a troll toll charge is around 5 rock candies per vehicle crossing a bridge.
 Usually, payment is automated using the cars' license plates.
 Some drivers pay ahead.